bet01/workshops/kafka/README.md

 ### Consumer

-With the consumer you would usually have one thread per partition to allow parallel processing of messages but maintaining order per partition.
+With the consumer you would usually have one thread per partition to allow parallel processing of messages while maintaining message order per partition.

 Consumer config:
 ```